 Goal Continue to build the capacity of residents to empower themselves and help strengthen their community, through the funding of needed public services for Description seniors, the homeless, and those at risk of homelessness.
 4 Goal Name Planning and Administration Goal The Urban County will implement the goals and objectives of the Consolidated Plan by delivering a variety of Housing & Community Development Description programs and activities.
-The Urban County will also continue to comply with the planning and reporting requirements of the Consolidated Plan regulations and CDBG, HOME, and ESG funds to ensure effective and appropriate use of funds.
+The Urban County will also continue to comply with the planning and reporting requirements of the Consolidated Plan regulations and CDBG, HOME, and ESG regulations.
+Annually, the Urban County will monitor its use of CDBG, HOME, and ESG funds to ensure effective and appropriate use of funds.